wix/stylable/_docs/guides/theme-component-library.md

 # Theme a Component Library

-When creating a [component library](), you should create it to enable easy and featureful styling.
+Stylabe allows you to author a [component library](), that can be themed, and easily styled by its consumers.

 ## The `project.st.css` File

 We recommend creating a `project.st.css` file in the `src` directory of your component library.
 This can expose an API for the entire project.
 Importing this CSS into the theme provides access to all the library's features, enabling you to:

 * Expose all vars in use in the project.
 * Import and expose all components in the project.